A Flight Centre Concierge Guide to Spending 72 Hours in New York City

 Walk to the American Museum of Natural History through Central Park – the urban getaway in Upper Manhattan.
 Put together a picnic from one of the bodegas and sit in the serenity of the park away from the hustle and bustle of New York life.
 From 5pm head to Rockefeller Center and have a cocktail at the Rainbow Room’s Bar SixtyFive (closed Saturdays).
 The views over Manhattan are stunning, including the Empire State Building.
 As evening hits, take in Times Square before you climb the Red Stairs.
-While you’re here, seek out and experience Max Neuhaus’ “Times Square” sound installation hidden beneath your feet – just ask us Travel Butlers and we’ll fill you in.
+While you’re here, seek out and experience Max Neuhaus’ “Times Square” sound installation hidden beneath your feet – just ask the Concierge team and we’ll fill you in.

 Catch the Subway to the Dumbo (Down Under Manhattan Bridge Overpass) neighbourhood, where you can see the Empire State Building through the Brooklyn Bridge.
 Then walk back over the East River towards Lower Manhattan and head to the Tenement Museum.
 This fascinating museum, based in an original tenement apartment building, brings the 19th and 20th immigrant experience to life with guided tours.
 It is highly recommended to pre-book to secure your preferred date and time.
 Then hit the Lower East Side for dining options including Kosher, Thai and Mexican.